Hosting FAQs

 .
 For more information, see Configure Environment Variables.

-If you don't yet have an existing SMTP mail server from which you can relay emails, consider services like Mailgun or SparkPost, or use Gmail an SMTP mail server.
+If you don't yet have an existing SMTP mail server from which you can relay emails, consider services like Mailgun or SparkPost.

 A: Configure the following variables in ./bwdata/env/global.override.env